 In this type of research report, the researcher presents quantitative data to support the research process and findings.
-Unlike a qualitative research report that is descriptive, a quantitative research report works with numbers; that is, it is numerical.
+Unlike a qualitative research report that is mainly descriptive, a quantitative research report works with numbers; that is, it is numerical.

-Target Audience:
+Target Audience

-a research report can be recognised to be technical or popular which is based on the target audience.
+Also, a research report can be said to be technical or popular based on the target audience.
 If you're dealing with a general audience, you would need to present a popular research report, and if you're dealing with a specialized audience, you would submit a technical report.

-12.4.3 Technical Research Report:
+Technical Research Report

-A technical research report is a detailed document that you present after conducting industry-based research.
-This report is highly specialized because it provides information for a technical audience.
+A technical research report is a detailed document that you present after carrying out industry-based research.
+This report is highly specialized because it provides information for a technical audience; that is, individuals with above-average knowledge in the field of study.

-In a technical research report, the researcher is using data to provide specific information about the research process, including statistical analyses and sampling methods.
+In a technical research report, the researcher is expected to provide specific information about the research process, including statistical analyses and sampling methods.
 Also, the use of language is highly specialized and filled with jargon.